Val Mulkerns: Works

-Mulkerns was joint winner of the AIB Prize for Literature in 1984, and became the Mayo County Library's first writer-in-residence in 1987–1988.
+Mulkerns was joint winner of the AIB Prize for Literature in 1984 and became the Mayo County Library's first writer-in-residence in 1987–1988.
 During this time, she edited an anthology entitled New Writings from the West.
 She is included in several key Irish literature anthologies, including The Field Day Anthology (Edited by Seamus Deane), and The Penguin Book of Irish Fiction (edited by Colm Tóibín).
 She was also included in The Granta Book of The Irish Short Story edited by Irish author Anne Enright.
 In 2014, a third edition of The Summerhouse was published by Tara Press.
 A new collection of her short fiction, entitled Memory and Desire, was published in May 2016 by 451 Editions.
 Her memoir Friends with the Enemy, also published by 451 Editions in December 2017, was her last work.

 Anne Enright, writing in The Irish Times, summed up Mulkerns' thus: "It was not easy being a liberalising voice in the Ireland of the day, but Mulkerns wrote like a fighter.
 Her short stories looked for the angle, and took the shot".

 Later life

 Mulkerns was married to the writer Maurice Kennedy, and edited a posthumous collection of his work, The Way to Vladivostok, in 2000.
 The couple were the parents of the journalist Maev Kennedy.
 She lived outside Dublin, and frequently broadcast on Sunday Miscellany, a programme of writers’ original reflections on RTÉ.

-She was passionately involved in campaigns to protect Dublin's architectural heritage and, in later years, was active campaigning for LGBT rights and marriage equality.
+She was passionately involved in campaigns to protect Dublin's architectural heritage and, in later years, was actively campaigning for LGBT rights and marriage equality.
 She strongly wished to repeal the anti-abortion clause in the Irish constitution.